-The bureau relied upon bureau staff and rules/code proposal forms that the bureau received as the form asks for justification for the change they are proposing, including determining the existence and extent of the impact of the proposed rules and the cost benefit analysis of these proposed rules.
+The bureau relied upon bureau staff and rules/code proposal forms that came from stakeholders and licensees.
+The code proposal form asks for justification for the change they are proposing, including determining the existence and extent of the impact of the proposed rules and the cost benefit analysis of these proposed rules.